Cooling with Heat Pumps & MVHR

 • Energy Efficiency: Both MVHR and heat pumps are energy-efficient, significantly reducing energy consumption compared to traditional HVAC systems.
 A heat pump typically delivers 3-5 kW of heating (or cooling) for every 1kW of electricity.
 An MVHR systems typically recovers around 90% of the heat energy from the air being expelled.

-To move more air without exceeding acceptable (and mandatory) acoustic and energy consumption levels usually requires a larger MVHR, with bigger pipes, and more ducting.
-Unless the MVHR is designed correctly, the system won’t cool the building, at best it will just slow down the speed at which the building heats up…
+To move more air without exceeding acceptable (and mandatory) acoustic and energy consumption levels requires a larger MVHR, with bigger pipes, and more ducting.
+Unless the MVHR is designed correctly, the system won’t cool the building, at best it will just slow down the speed at which the building heats up.

 Combining MVHR and heat pump systems offers a highly efficient and sustainable solution for managing the temperature inside modern buildings.
 By leveraging the strengths of both technologies, it is possible to achieve a comfortable indoor environment with reduced energy consumption and improved air quality.
 The long-term benefits make these systems a worthwhile consideration for both residential and commercial applications.